 What if I have health insurance through my job?

-The Marketplace is designed for people whose jobs do not provide health care benefits, or individuals who are self-employed and shop for coverage on the private market.
+The Marketplace is designed for people whose jobs do not provide health care benefits, or individuals who are self-employed and need to buy their own insurance.
 If you have job-based health insurance you like, you can keep it.
 You're considered to have what the Affordable Care Act qualifies as minimum essential coverage.
-You don't need to change to a Marketplace plan in order to avoid the fee that uninsured people may have to pay for 2014.
+You don't need to change to a Marketplace plan in order to avoid the individual mandate penalty.

-Where can I get personal advice about my health care options?
+Where can I get local advice about my health care options?

 What if I have Medicare or Medicaid?

 If you receive coverage through Medicare or Medicaid, you do not need to apply for health insurance through the Marketplace.
-If you have Medicare, you can visit this page to learn about the many ways the Affordable Care Act is improving the program and keeping seniors' costs low.
 If you have Medicaid, you may have heard that the Affordable Care Act improves this low-cost health care program.
 It is true that the health care reform law provides states with incentives to expand Medicaid eligibility and improve benefits.
-Unfortunately, Governor Rick Scott and the Florida state legislature have refused to embrace Medicaid expansion - jeopardizing the ability of many low-wage workers in Florida to receive care through Medicaid.
+Unfortunately, Florida's state government has refused to embrace Medicaid expansion - jeopardizing the ability of many low-wage workers in Florida to receive care through Medicaid.
 Congressman Deutch continues to fight for Medicaid expansion in Florida.

 What about if I own a small business?

 The new Small Business Health Options Program (SHOP) simplifies the process of buying health insurance for your small business.
 The advantages of using SHOP include:

 - You control the coverage you offer and how much you pay toward employee premiums.